-In this post, I will show you how easy it is to make a homemade salve that you will reach for everyday.
+In this post, I will show you how easy it is to make a homemade salve that you will reach for every day.
 We will talk about infusing oils, and I show you that it really is very simple!

-This homemade salve recipe is from my herbalist friend Debra.
+This homemade healing salve recipe is from my herbalist friend Debra.
 She has made this salve for years.
-After one of my babies was born she gave me several tins of this for a gift.
+After one of my babies was born she gave me several tins of this as a gift.
 We were hooked!
 It really is the best salve I have ever used.
 You can make this homemade salve as well!

 We use this for everyday scrapes and cuts.
 Since it has plantain in it, you may also find this works very well on bee or wasp stings.
-I have found that it works on some of my children, and on others it doesn’t help that much.
+I have found that it works on some of my children, and on others, it doesn’t help that much.
 Most likely it depends on a person’s personal reaction to stings in general.
-Being that I am terribly allergic to stings, I have yet to find anything that really helps.
+Since I am terribly allergic to stings, I have yet to find anything that really helps.
 For one of my children, I can put a drop of lavender on her sting and it helps immensely.
 So, it’s worth trying if your child doesn’t have severe reactions to stings.

 So, I made a batch of this salve a few weeks ago.
 Spring seems to be the time for scraped knees and elbows.
 The kids get outside and start riding their bikes and running around more.
 So, the front door slamming and someone running in crying with a bloody knee becomes more frequent.
-Anyway, a few days after I made this salve, my nine year old wrecked her bike, and really scraped herself up.
+Anyway, a few days after I made this salve, my nine-year-old wrecked her bike, and really scraped herself up.
 The worst part was her face!
-She scraped up her forehead, nose, chin and even her cheeks.
+She scraped up her forehead, nose, chin, and even her cheeks.
 I cleaned her up and put this salve on her.
 I gave her her own little tin of salve and told her to use it several times a day.
 After less than a week her little face was almost healed completely!